Frequently Asked Questions

 Q2: Does nominator need to submit any material of the candidate in the nomination period?

 A: No. There's no need for nominator to submit materials in the nomination period.
 After the nomination period, we will reach the nominee and ask him/her to submit a CV, a research statement, and three letters of recommendation.
 For more details about the nominee's material submission, please see the Selection Process-Material Submission.
-Nominator can also submit one of the recommendation letters later on.
+The nominator can also submit one of the recommendation letters later on.

 Q3: My department works in all three categories (life science, physical science, mathematics and computer science), can nominator nominate 3 nominees in each category?